Picovoice/speech-to-text-benchmark/README.md

 ## Metrics

-Three different metrics are measured.
+This benchmark considers three metrics: word error rate, real-time factor, and model size.

 ### Word Error Rate

-Word error rate is defined as the ratio of [Levenstein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between words in reference transcript and words in the output of the speech-to-text engine to the number of words in reference transcript.
+Word error rate (WER) is defined as the ratio of [Levenstein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between words in a reference transcript and words in the output of the speech-to-text engine, to the number of words in the reference transcript.

 ### Real Time Factor

 Real time factor (RTF) is measured as the ratio of CPU (processing) time to the length of the input speech file.
-A speech-to-text engine with lower RTF is computationally more efficient.
+A speech-to-text engine with lower RTF is more computationally efficient.
 We omit this metric for cloud-based engines.

 ### Model Size

-The aggregate size of models (acoustic and language) in MB.
+The aggregate size of models (acoustic and language), in MB.
 We omit this metric for cloud-based engines.

 ## Speech-to-Text Engines

 ### Amazon Transcribe

-A cloud-based speceh recognition engine offered by AWS.
+Amazon Transcribe is a cloud-based speceh recognition engine, offered by AWS.
 Find more information [here](https://aws.amazon.com/transcribe/).

 ### CMU PocketSphinx